Iowa Court Records

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money On Jail Inmates Book In Iowa?
+How To Put Money in Jail Inmates' Books in Iowa?

 The Iowa Department of Corrections has centralized banking systems for offenders.
 All funds deposited for offender spending or commissary accounts are received and regulated by the Fort Dodge Correctional Facility (FDCF).
 To send money to an inmate in Iowa, mail the intended amount to the following address: